Sunny Day Carousel: History

-In the following year, the authority announced plans to add a sea-based carousel in the Shamu's Happy Harbour and expanded the area to four acres. and the carousel was opened to the public in summer.
-It was manufactured by Chance Rides, an American-based roller coaster and amusement ride manufacturing company.
+In 2006, SeaWorld Orlando added a new children's section to the park, called Shamu's Happy Harbor.
+The area contained small rides and play areas intended for younger children.

-When Shamu's Happy Harbor was rethemed into Sesame Street Land in 2019, the attraction remained unchanged, until it was changed to the Sunny Day Carousel, which opened on November 24, 2021.
-The sea animals on the ride were replaced by Muppet-style colorful horses.
+The following year, park authority announced plans to add a sea-based carousel in the section, which would be expanded to four acres.
+The carousel officially opened to the public in summer 2007.
+The carousel featured various sea creatures for riders to sit on.

-Attraction summary
+When Shamu's Happy Harbor was rethemed to Sesame Street in 2019, Sea Carousel remained unchanged.
+It was not rethemed to the Sunny Day Carousel until 2021.
+It reopened under its new theme on November 24, 2021.
+The sea creatures were replaced by Muppet horses.

-Ride
+Ride experience

-Sunny Day Carousel features seats modeled after a collection of colorful horses.
-The duration of the ride is about 2 minutes.
-The riders must be at least 42 inches tall or accompanied by a supervising companion at least 14 years old to ride.
+Sunny Day Carousel features steeds modeled after Muppet horses.
+The duration of the ride is about two minutes.
+Riders must be at least 42 inches tall or accompanied by a supervising companion at least 14 years old to ride.